 We have attracted national money to fund these proposals.
 We were successful in gaining government investment to build a new CDC.
 We are just one of 40 health systems in England to do this.
 The total capital cost (this is the term given to one-time expenses which could be for buying land, buildings or, as in our case constructing a building) we have attracted specifically for a CDC in Hinckley is approximately £14.5 million.

 This money is in addition to £7.35 million of funding that was allocated to us by NHS England in 2018, which will specifically fund the Day Case Service.

-This engagement will start on Monday 23 January 2023 and end on Wednesday 8 March 2023.
-We want you to have your say by telling us what you think of the proposals to improve local services for you, your family and future generations.
+The engagement ran from Monday 23 January 2023 until Wednesday 8 March 2023.
+People were given the opportunity to have their say by telling us what they thought of the proposals to improve local services.

 Leicester LE3 8TB

 Thank you to Castle Mead Radio for their support with this engagement.
 Click here to read about Castle Mead Radio, including how to volunteer.